 We will keep you informed quickly and comprehensively about our activities.
 We also endeavour to make contacting us as easy as possible.
 Contact details conclude this charter.

 Our primary method of communication is by email.
-We provide information about current cases directly to interested parties who ask for it via this means.
+We provide information about current cases directly to interested parties who ask for it by this means.
 We advise you of applications received, and Commission decisions about those applications.
-You can request our emails to attach copies of these documents, or simply for the emails to include links to the documents on our internet site.
+We can email copies of these documents to you, or provide links to the documents on our website.
 Please contact us if you wish to be added to either notification list.

-Our Internet site at www.iasc.gov.au provides up-to-date information about the Commission's business.
+Our website at www.iasc.gov.au provides up-to-date information about the Commission’s business.
 It includes applications received, documents relating to current cases and all Commission determinations and decisions.
-Other important documents are on the site, including the Act and the Minister's policy statement, as well as the Commission's procedures.
+Other important documents are on the site, including the Act and the Minister’s policy statement, as well as the Commission’s procedures.

 At the end of each year we will assess how we have performed against our service standards.
-We will invite your comments on our service performance, such as through a brief confidential questionnaire.
+We will invite your comments on our service performance through a brief confidential questionnaire.
 The aggregated results of the assessments will be summarised in our annual report.
-If you wish to receive a copy of the annual report, please let us know and we will post it to you.
-Alternatively, the report can be downloaded from our Internet site.

 International Air Services Commission